-Investments categorised as 'other' will be used for the following reasons:
+Investments categorised as 'other' may be used for the following reasons:

-- Cash and cash equivalents or money market instruments: The Fund may invest in cash and cash equivalents or money market instruments to take advantage of market opportunities as they arise. - Derivatives: The Fund may use derivatives only for hedging and managing broad market exposure.
+- Cash and cash equivalents or money market instruments: The Master Fund may invest in cash and cash equivalents or money market instruments to take advantage of market opportunities as they arise. - Derivatives: The Master Fund may use derivatives for hedging purposes and for managing broad market exposure.